akonstodata/md_county_covid/README.md

 CURRENT RESULTS
 ------------
-Last update: 04/02/2020 7:20pm EST
+Last update: 04/03/2020 6:20pm EST

-The state and several county model are now back to exponential.
-It's hard to say whether this is due to more rapid growth of positive cases, or more testing.
-We will test a few hypotheses in the coming days.
+The state and all counties tracked except Howard are back to exponential.
+The Jupyter notebook now contains output of fraction of hospitalizations/positive and deaths/positive per day, this will be added to the graph output in the coming days.

-Hospitalization rate and model has now been added to the state graph.

 MARYLAND
 ------------